OCamlPro/jit_ocaml/README.md

 A JIT in OCaml for Scilab (part of the Richelieu FUI project)

+## Current Status

+For now (Dec 15, 2012):

+What has been implemented:

+- Translation from C++ AST to OCaml AST
+- Translation from OCaml AST to C++ AST
+- OCaml AST Printer

+What has to be implemented:

+- Direct Scilab Parser to OCaml AST
+- Partial type inference on OCaml AST
+- Pattern matching of classical Scilab errors on OCaml AST
+- Pretty-printer of Scilab AST
+- JIT Compiler

 ## How to build

 - Checkout a new version of Scilab from your favorite GIT mirror